reactjs/react.dev/src/content/reference/react/use.md

 // TODO: update this example to use
 // the Codesandbox server component
-// demo enviornemnt once it is created import App from './App';
+// demo environment once it is created import App from './App';

 const root = createRoot(document.getElementById('root'));